codeorelse/formagical.JS/README.md

-formagical
+Formagical: jQuery plugin for form analytics.
 ==========

-Form analytics for CRO

 This tool will track the behaviour of the user in a form.
 It's awesome.